TheCauliflower/record-requests/README.md

     - The browser version
     - The extension version

 When pressing the toolbar button, a popup shows up, allowing the user to specify whether he is using an AdBlock or not.
 The data gathered is retrieved from the local storage, translated into a file using the downloads API and saved in the directory chosen by the user.
 After saving to file, the local storage is wiped.
+Alternatively, the user can also use the popup to encrypt a file using our embedded public key.

 Currently the output format is one line per request, with the details separated by a whitespace.
 After the requests, three lines specify the meta-data